abdul7to7/etdr_mongo/README.md

 # 🚀 Project Name – Expense Tracker

-Expense Tracker where users can sign up, log in, add, and remove expenses.
-It has Razorpay integrated as a payment method, allowing users to purchase a premium membership.
-Complete reports, report downloads, and the leaderboard are available as premium features.
+Expense Tracker(backend focused) app where users can signup, login, add & remove expenses.
+It has Razorpay integrated as a payment method, allowing users to purchase a premium membership. get report, download report and the leaderboard are available as premium features.

 ## API Reference